 - To develop Nordic Earth System modeling

-Defrost is within the TRI sub-programme “Interaction between Climate Change and the Cryosphere” (ICCC).
-The NCoE DEFROST will gather internationally recognized experts with the goal of understanding how changes in the cryosphere caused by climate change influence the ecosystem/geosphere processes which directly affect climate.
+Defrost was within the TRI sub-programme “Interaction between Climate Change and the Cryosphere” (ICCC).
+The centre was gathering internationally recognized experts with the goal of understanding how changes in the cryosphere caused by climate change influence the ecosystem/geosphere processes which directly affect climate.

-The Nordic CCS Competence Centre (NORDICCS) lies within the TRI sub-programme "CO2 - capture and storage" (CCS).
-NORDICCS is aiming for the Nordic countries and industries to join forces and capacities for CCS activities relevant to the Nordic region.
-The primary objective of the Centre is to contribute in boosting CCS deployment in the Nordic region.
+The Nordic CCS Competence Centre (NORDICCS) was within the TRI sub-programme "CO2 - capture and storage" (CCS).
+NORDICCS was aiming for the Nordic countries and industries to join forces and capacities for CCS activities relevant to the Nordic region.
+The primary objective of the centre was to contribute in boosting CCS deployment in the Nordic region.
 The establishment of a durable network of experts from research and development institutions and companies from various industrial sectors is an important strategy to evaluate the conditions for CCS in the Nordic region.